Leveraging the Video-level Semantic Consistency of Event for Audio-visual Event Localization: Related Works

-{\bf{Sounding Object Localization:}} Sounding object localization aims to localize visual regions which are relevant to the given sound.
-By digging into the correspondence between deep audio and visual features, recent deep learning methods have given promising solutions for this problem \cite{arandjelovic2018objects,afouras2020self,tian2021cyclic,valverde2021there}.
+{\bf{Sounding Object Localization:}} Sounding object localization aims to localize visual regions that are relevant to the given sound.
+By digging into the correspondence between deep audio and visual features, recent methods have provided promising solutions to this problem \cite{arandjelovic2018objects,afouras2020self,tian2021cyclic,valverde2021there,Zhao2018ECCV,Gan2019ICCV,III-2-lin2023unsupervised}.
 Afouras \textit{et al}. \cite{afouras2020self} utilized a contrastive loss to train the model in a self-supervised learning way.
 Qian \textit{et al}. \cite{qian2020multiple} achieved the same goal by using the class activation map (CAM) derived from a weakly-supervised approach.
-Song \textit{et al}. \cite{song2022self}, inspired by 3D object detection under self-supervision, proposed a contrastive learning strategy based on data augmentation after matching only positive sample pairs to achieve localization of sounding objects in the visual region in a self-supervised learning way.
+Song \textit{et al}. \cite{song2022self}, inspired by 3D object detection under self-supervision, proposed a contrastive learning strategy based on data augmentation after matching only positive sample pairs to achieve localization of sounding objects in the visual region with self-supervised learning.

 Most AVE localization methods draw on the sounding object localization task of visually localizing vocal objects to facilitate the recognition of events.
-In this paper we utilized semantic consistency of events to guide the learning of visual and audio modalities respectively, which can ensure the model to better focus and localize the sounding objects.
+In this paper, we utilized the semantic consistency of events to guide the learning of visual and audio modalities, which can ensure that the model better focuses and localizes sounding objects.